michael-a-green/machine-learning/projects/capstone/capstone_proposal_template_michael3.md

 clearly observed) with thorough detail.
 -->

-The benchmark is a score that is calculated by doing the following:

-* In run 1, the score is is the number of time steps it took the robot to explore the maze and eventually move into a goal square divided by 30
-* Once it has completed run 1 (reached a goal square) it will be placed back at (0,0) and be timed again.

-Once it has reached the goal the second time, the overal score will be the summation of the two scores above.
+The benchmark model used in this project will be that of a robot that always randomly makes movements on every time step.
+I will compare the score achieved by the RL-based robot to the score of a robot that always moves based on random decisions.

-### Evaluation Metrics
+### Evaluation Metrics [Metrics]

 <!--